 I missed FarScape when it originally aired (1999-2003).
 There are several reasons for this.
 The most important is that the SciFi Channel had already become a roost for several low-budget, low-rated shows like First Wave, so I had stopped watching the channel regularly, only coming back for events like the first Dune miniseries.
 (I still haven’t seen the second–I should.)
 When I did see commercials for SciFi shows, the promos for FarScape didn’t grab me.
 I thought the puppets looked goofy, and based on the commercials alone, the show didn’t seem that different from Lexx, which I was pretty sure was rancid bullshit.
 It’s also possible that with Star Wars movies at the theaters and Dune on TV, my sci-fi itch was already getting scratched.
 It’s also possible that I was a bit of a Star Trek and X-Files snob back then.

 Anyway, I missed it.
 But over the years I kept hearing good things about it, that made me think I should put it on my life list (with about a million other shows that I also have not seen, like The Wire, Lost, etc.).
 And then this summer Eric and Kim Scott got me the whole series on DVD for my birthday.
-We were in the midst of a big Alias rewatch here at Casa Wedel, so we start in on FarScape until a week or so ago.
+We were in the midst of a big Alias rewatch here at Casa Wedel, so we didn’t start in on FarScape until a week or so ago.
 We just watched the ninth episode tonight.

 We’re hooked: really, really digging the show.
 I’m writing this to record my thoughts about the show now, so I can see how things will change in the future–both the show, and thoughts about it.